6 Strumming Patterns That Work For ANY Song

 Congratulations!
 You’ve learned six (actually 7) versatile strumming patterns that cover a wide range of songs.
 By practicing these patterns and mastering dynamics, you’ll be well-prepared for the majority of tunes you encounter.

 Stay tuned for the sequel to this lesson, where I’ll reveal how to take these patterns to the next level, making them work for nearly every song you come across.
-Make sure to subscribe to my channel for more exciting lessons, and if you’re eager to supercharge your guitar skills, check out the freebies and resources linked below.
+Make sure to subscribe to my channel for more exciting lessons, and if you’re eager to supercharge your guitar skills, check out the freebies and resources linked in the sidebar.

 Happy strumming, and have a blast exploring new songs on your guitar!